 |Montreal, Canada||YUL||Air Canada|

 Most people traveling from Europe will first travel to London before continuing to Guadeloupe, as this is the country from which one will find the most direct flight with.

 In addition to flights between the other islands in Guadeloupe, the airport at Pointe a Pitre regularly sees flights to and from such regional destinations as Antigua, Dominica, the Dominican Republic, and more with and .

-See the following chart for a complete list of air service from regional airports.
-If there are no flights directly from your preferred airport, a connecting flight from another airport in the Caribbean might prove to be an excellent option.
+Look below for air service from other Caribbean airports.
+If there are no flights directly from an airport near you, taking a connecting flight from another airport in the Caribbean could be your best option.

 |Antigua, Antigua and Barbuda||ANU||LIAT|